oashitta/Linked_Lists/README.md

 # LINKED LIST
-⋅⋅⋅Singly Linked List implemented with JavaScript
+Singly Linked List implemented with JavaScript

-### Features
+## Features

 * prepend(value) adds a new node containing value to the start of the list
 * append(value) adds a new node containing value to the end of the list